HangR00/HangR00.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-I am Jiahang Zhang, currently a senior undergraduate student majoring in Electronic Information and Engingeering at [Huazhong University of Science and Technology](https://english.hust.edu.cn/)(expected graduation in June 2025).I am also an incoming 25Fall PhD student in [Zhejiang University](https://www.zju.edu.cn/english/).
+I am Jiahang Zhang, currently a senior undergraduate student majoring in Electronic Information and Engingeering (Seed Class) at [Huazhong University of Science and Technology](https://english.hust.edu.cn/)(expected graduation in June 2025).
+I am also an incoming 25Fall PhD student in [Zhejiang University](https://www.zju.edu.cn/english/).

 My research interests mainly focus on **robotics**, especially on **robot learning**.
 I am also very interested in **robot manipulation** and **robot locomotion**.

-Previously, I am working on automatic robot manipulation systems.
-We conducted an autonomous robotics system that enables dual robotics arms to do many chemistry experiments and makes contributions to laboratory automation.
-Our team successfully deployed the algorithm on the real robot through mathematical modeling based method and reinforcement learning based method.
+Previously, I was working on the project of automatic robot systems for laboratory automation , which is supported by National Key Program.
+Our team conducted an autonomous robotics system that enables dual robotics arms to do many chemistry experiments and makes contributions to laboratory automation.
+The algorithm is successfully deployed on the real-world robot and our final system has finished diverse chemistry experiments without human intervention.

 Currently, I am working for my Bachelor's degree project on learning-based humanoid locomotion.
 My aim is to give the humanoid robot the full potential to traverse complex and challenging terrains.